pinauten/Fugu15_Rootful/README.md

 If you want to build them yourself, simply run `make` in the `Tools` directory.

 # Installing
+Note: This is only relevant if you built Fugu15 yourself.
+If you're using a precompiled release, see the instructions for your release.

-There are two ways to install Fugu15 on your device: Via Safari or via USB
+There are three ways to install Fugu15 on your device: Via Safari, USB or TrollStore.

 ## Installing via Safari
 To install Fugu15 via Safari, do the following (requires you to own a domain):